noncesense-research-lab/archival_network/README.md

 If two versions of a transaction are generated, they will have the same key image, but different one-time recipient stealth address, and different cryptographic signatures.
 This could occur benignly, if a user regenerates the transaction to the same address (creating a new one-time address in the process).
 It could also represent a transaction that is being revised to spend to a different recipient.
 If a double-spend attack is attempted (with or without majority, with or without success), the miner will necessarily have to include a transaction with the same key image, but a different receiving stealth address and signature.
 While this might happen occasionally due to wallets or users refreshing transactions, an alternative block with several redirected transactions strongly suggests an intentional attempted double-spend attack.

+### Long-term goals:
+We have several plans for making this type of data common and accessible.
+-  Data presentation on a web dashboard that allows interactive exploration of MAP data products such as navigation of side chans, empirical analytics, and a global view of broadcast propogation.
+-  Integration into main Monero code as an *opt-in* daemon setting for users that wish to collect archival data for R & D purposes.
+-  While our archival daemon is coded for Monero, the analyses and framework are applicable to all similarly-structured blockchains.
+In the future, our network of archival node servers may also provide this service for other projects and cryptocurrencies.

 ## General notes:
 The `documents` directory in this repository contains the roadmap, information for accessing our nodes, specifications, and miscellaneous notes.